 Before buying packaged foods, read the Nutrition Facts label to find out how much sodium, solid fat, and other nutrients are in one serving of the food.
 The label also tells you how many servings are included in the package.

-For more information and tools to help you plan healthy meals, read the WIN brochure Just Enough for You: About Food Portions and visit the ChooseMyPlate website.
-Both are listed in the Resources Section of this fact sheet.
+For more information and tools to help you plan healthy meals, read the WIN brochure Just Enough for You: About Food Portions in the Resources section and visit the ChooseMyPlate website in the For More Information Section of this fact sheet.

 Tools You Can Use: